 Now that you’ve cleared away the stuff you don’t like in your feed, it’s time to find the stuff you do like.
 It’s your feed, make it work for you.
 Are you hopping on looking for news articles?
 Follow journalism pages.
 Wanna laugh more?
 Follow comedians or a funny meme page.
 Wanna be motivated?
 Follow a life coach that you love.
 Need some spirituality in your life?
 Find some amazing religion bloggers.

 Ok, so you’ve cleared out the crap and added in some good stuff.
 Guess what?
 It’s still going to be addicting.
 It’s still going to make you feel jealous and a maybe even a little covety.
 (Covety’s a word right? 😉 It’s still has the power to zap your time.
 It’s still taking you out of the present moment.

 So you’re still allowed on it, but you have to limit yourself.
 Set up some rules for screen time, just like you do for your kids.
+It might also be sensible to invest in some reading glasses designed to reduce glare and filter blue light.
 Set a time limit or a pick a certain time of day to check your social media.
 But for goodness sake, don’t get on first thing in the morning.
 Speaking from experience, it’s the worst time.
 Start your day with prayer, or meditation, or quiet time, or exercise, or a cup of coffee on your porch.